m3y54m/stm32-overclocking-challenge/README.md

 - The generated signal on PC14 should maintain the same frequency for a minimum of 10 minutes.
 - It is recommended to use a [Blue-Pill board](https://stm32world.com/wiki/Blue_Pill) as the hardware for this challenge.
 If required, you are allowed to replace the crystal on the board.

+**⚠️ Disclaimer:** Overclocking may cause the microcontroller to overheat and result in damage.
+Therefore, please exercise caution and use this code **at your own risk**.

 ## Solution 1

 We start the process of overclocking the STM32F103C8T8 microcontroller with an external crystal of 8 MHz and setting the clock speed to 72 MHz.